edwjonesga/ccu-classes/egi-330/queryosity/README.md

 # Assignment: **Queryosity**

-*SQL Week 5 – Applied Data and Statistical Analysis*
+*SQL Week 5 – Applied Data and Statistical Analysis.*

 ## How to Run the Assignment
 Run `pull-updates.sh` from inside your docker container to get the new assignmemnt code.